If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 How do we collect information from you?

 We gather information about you when you use our website or interact with us, for example when you contact us about products and services, or sign up to receive news and events updates.
-We also collect information from you when you make a donation, sign up to an event, apply to become a volunteer, or submit a job vacancy application.
+We also collect information from you when you buy something from us, make a donation, sign up to an event, apply to become a volunteer, or submit a job vacancy application.

 We need to collect certain information from you in order to process gift aid, or membership of the lottery scheme.
 If you do not provide your information to us, this may mean that we are unable to offer certain products and services to you.